hvlck/kestrel/README.md

 There's not much implemented right now, and what is is somewhat simplistic.
 More complicated features are coming.

 The extension hasn't been submitted to FireFox addons just yet, but once some of the markers in the roadmap are hit and a lot more commands/features are added, it will be.
-Stabilitiy also needs to be improved before I'll submit it.
+Stability also needs to be improved before I'll submit it.

 ## How Permissions are Used